Connect with others who understand.

 • Calcium channel blockers, which help lower blood pressure in the pulmonary arteries

-• Diuretics, which help reduce extra body fluid and swelling
+• Diuretics, which help reduce extra body fluid and edema (swelling)

 • Anticoagulants to help prevent blood clots